 "Yeah… my thoughts exactly… but Mom… she can't use magic," Avegaille added and sat down next to Nicole May.
 Then, she stared at her suspiciously. "…Or can you?"

-"Eh, but… I don't even remember who am I… how am I suppose to know if I can use magic?"
+"Eh, but… I don't even remember who I am… how am I supposed to know if I can use magic?"
 Nicole May asked nervously as she sweat-dropped.

 "A case of amnesia?"
 Mrs. Stewart sat down next to Nicole May and stared intently at her eyes.
 "Do you remember anything, like your parents, where you lived, and other things?"

 "I'm really sorry, but I don't…" Nicole May replied glumly and lowered her head.
 "Avegaille was kind enough to let me stay here, and I'm really thankful for that…"